 When a student demonstrates, by the student’s performance, attitude, and conduct, that he or she has a solid grasp of the essential skills and embodies the core values of parkour, a coach will recommend the student for promotion.
 Once all the coaches concur, the student will be promoted at the next advancement ceremony.

-Students who have been promoted to Level 2 become eligible for our Parkour 2 (ages 13 and above) and Kids Parkour 2 (ages 7 to 13) classes.
+Students who have been promoted to Level 2 become eligible for our Adult Parkour 2 (ages 18 and above), Teen Parkour 2 (ages 13-19), or Kids Parkour 2 (ages 8 to 13) classes.
 Those classes instruct and train students on more advanced movements and combinations of movements.
 Level 2 students also are eligible to take part in special events exclusive to the upper echelons.
 Advanced camps, field trips, nature training, parkour paintball, and night missions are just a few of the exciting things to look forward to as an advanced student.